comapedrosa/ionic-timeline/README.md

   - Compatible with your existing code.

 #### Details
+Include the timeline.css file in your project.
+That's it!

 This feed works with a simple ng-repeat within a `section` as you will see in the code.
 ```
       <section id="cd-timeline" class="cd-container">